FourthState/plasma-mvp-rootchain/documentation.md

 `@param bytes txBytes`: the transaction bytes of the deposit, which is an encoded list of 15 elements.

 **function** `startExit(uint256[3] txPos, bytes txBytes, bytes proof, bytes sigs)` </br>
 Begins the exit procedure for exiting a utxo on the child chain.
-Checks the validity of the inputs and adds the exit to the priority queue.
-The sender must deposit an exit bond. </br>
+The function checks that the inputs are valid, that this exit hasn't been finalized or challenged before, and that the sender has bonded funds to this exit.
+Then, it adds the exit to the priority queue. </br>
 `@param uint256 txPos[0]`: plasma block number in which the transaction occured </br>
 `@param uint256 txPos[1]`: transaction Index within the block </br>
 `@param uint256 txPos[2]`: output Index within the transaction (either 0 or 1) </br>